Cuddalore: Tourism

 The Garden House was the official residence of the Cuddalore District Collector, Robert Clive.
 It is typical of later medieval architecture.
 The Garden House roof was built using only bricks and slaked lime with no steel and wood.

-Satyagnana Sabha (சத்ய ஞான சபை, Temple of Wisdom is a temple constructed (25.01.1872) by the saint Sri Raamalinga Swaamigal (Vallalaar) in the town of Vadalur in Cuddalore district, Tamil Nadu, India.
+Satyagnana Sabha (சத்ய ஞான சபை, literally "Temple of Wisdom") is a temple constructed by saint Sri Raamalinga Swaamigal (Vallalaar) in the town of Vadalur in Cuddalore district, Tamil Nadu, India on 25 January 1872.
 It is an octagonal structure; the sanctum sanctorum of this temple is concealed from the main hall by seven curtains which are parted only on the Thai Poosam day.
 All the four towers of the Chidambaram Nataraajar temple are visible from the sabha.

-Ramalinga Swamigal, often called Vallalar, established the Sathyagnana Sabhai.
-He built a temple which is open year-round.
+The temple is open year-round.
 Thousands of visitors attend festivals and monthly puja dates at this temple.
 Vadalur is well connected by rail and road, and it provides transport to major cities like Trichy, Chennai, Tanjore, Puducherry, and Kumbakonam.